Air filters...breathe out

 And if I had?

 If I'd said that I needed and yearned for us to really communicate - to get out of this one-sided therapy prison' how would that have gone down?
+And underneath this I needed so much for us to have the promise of a continuity 'on the other side' years away from my course and this situation.

-And I needed so much for us to have the promise of a continuity 'on the other side' years away from this.
-And if I had said it?
 I think he would have turned red in embarrassment, and blocked me further, shut me down more, used more and more words to prove how right he was and how wrong I am.
+And then yes - I would have thought of suicide.

 I needed to get much stronger before I could face this